Alina Harnasko: 2018

-Harnasko started the season at Baltic Hoop in Riga, Latvia where she took 9th place in All-around and silver medal in Ball final.
-She then took silver medal in All-around at the International Tournament Deriguina Cup in Kyiv and then sat out from competitions for the rest of the season recovering from an ankle surgery, which she had in April.
+Harnasko started the season at Baltic Hoop in Riga, Latvia where she took 9th place in the all-around and silver medal in the ball final.
+She then took silver medal in the all-around at the International Tournament Deriguina Cup in Kyiv and then sat out from competitions for the rest of the season recovering from an ankle surgery, which she had in April.
 She also suffered a back injury, which meant she could not compete for most of the year.

-She competed at Grand Prix Marbella, Spain from October 26–28, where she finished 2nd in All-around behind Ukraine's Vlada Nikolchenko.
-She qualified to all apparatus finals and placed 5th with hoop, 3rd in ball, 7th in clubs and ribbon.
+Near the end of the season, she competed at Grand Prix Marbella in Spain from October 26–28.
+There she finished second in the all-around behind Ukraine's Vlada Nikolchenko.
+She qualified to all apparatus finals and placed 3rd in ball, 5th with hoop, and 7th in clubs and ribbon.